MikhailCherepanovD/WeatherTelegramBot/README.md

 # Telegram Weather Bot
-This bot provide the opportunaty to find out the weather by city name or location.
+This bot provide the opportunity to find out the weather by city name or location.

+Gets the weather forecast from: OpenWeatherMap api;

 ## Bot's commands

-/start  -  send welcome message, save the user in database;
+/start  -  sends welcome message, save the user in the database;

-/help  - send help message;
+/help  - sends a help message;

-/show - show list of saved places by user;
+/show - shows list of saved places by the user;

-/clear - clear list of places by user;
+/clear - clears list of places saved by the user;

 Apart from:

-#### After sending city name or location bot provide to choise weather forecast option:
+#### After sending city name or location bot provides a choice of weather forecast option:

 /now